slowernews/wisdom-tldr/chapters/chapter_appendix.md

 sucesses keep you making the same stuff, mistakes not.

-“To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man.”louis-lamour
+> *'To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man.' -- Louis L'amour*

 > *'It’s never your identity, it’s always your strategy'*